 The Settings tab

-The Settings tab consists of two sections: Run Timers and Settings2
+The Settings tab consists of three sections: Run Timers, Settings and User Filters.

 The Run Timers section: